 Flowers in the vegie patch add some cheer to otherwise dull winter gardens so plant some Calendula, Alyssum and Viola.
 They’ll help keep beneficial insects around and the petals of Calendula and Viola are edible.
 If you are planning to plant a fruit tree, dig in some compost and manure to where you want to plant fruit trees this winter.
 Our full range will start arriving in June.

 To control the Cabbage White Moth pest on your Brassicas (cabbage, cauliflower, broccoli, brussels sprouts, rocket, asian greens), inspect the undersides regularly for the little yellow pointed eggs and squash them with your nail onto the leaf.
 Also, look out for chewed leaves and little dark green ‘balls’ which is caterpillar poo.
 That’ll help you find the caterpillars, they like to hide along the mid rib on the underside of the leaf.
 Squash them onto the leaf too, (gently fold the leaf over it and squish, please kill them quickly and thoroughly) this should prevent other caterpillars wanting to eat there.
 Would you eat food that had squashed people all over it?
+If this is all a bit labour intensive – then net.
+Brassicas are leafy veg and don’t need pollination, so you can keep the insect netting safely on until harvest.

 As a safe and effective last resort, (as even environmentally friendly sprays should be used with discretion) spray your plants with Dipel or Success, which are both made from a naturally occurring bacteria that’s particularly harmful to caterpillars but safe for other insects and mammals.
 I like to use these in the evening, as they are not very UV stable, so it gives them a longer time to work before they degrade in the sunlight.